NecipAkgz/fhevm-example-factory/docs/basic/decryption/user-decrypt-single-value.md

       FhevmType.euint32, // Specify the encrypted type
       encryptedUint32,
       contractAddress, // The contract address
-      signers.alice, // The user wallet
+      signers.alice // The user wallet
     );

     expect(clearUint32).to.equal(123456 + 1);